DLC Reschedules Sound Minds™ Luncheon with Keynote Speaker Patrick J. Kennedy

 “Almost every family in the US is affected by mental illness or addiction,” said Kennedy.
 “My challenge as a policymaker was the same challenge I personally faced as a patient—how to be comfortable seeking help if the nature of the illness is seen as a moral failing, as a character flaw, or as shameful.”

-Immediately following the luncheon will be a VIP Meet the Speaker reception, where sponsors and VIP ticket holders will have an intimate opportunity to meet Mr. Kennedy.
+Immediately following the luncheon will be a VIP Meet the Speaker reception, where sponsors and VIP ticketholders will have an intimate opportunity to meet Mr. Kennedy and receive a signed copy of his New York Times bestselling memoir A Common Struggle: A Personal Journey Through the Past and Future of Mental Illness and Addiction.

 Tickets and Information